nehasingh2955/stocks-predictor/README.md

 Navigate to the project directory in terminal and run `pip install -r requirements.txt` to install all dependencies used.

-Staying in the terminal, run `python3 myapp.py`
+Staying in the terminal, run `python3 myapp.py`.

-Navigate to `http://localhost:5000/` to access the web application
+Navigate to `http://localhost:5000/` to access the web application.

 ### Technologies Used